zWarMob/ma1/README.md

 **Please see due dates and other relevant information in the assignment description on Canvas.**

 ## Getting started
-Please see sections VII - XI in the `Development setup guide` document on Canvas for instructions.
+Please see the relevant sections in the `Development setup guide` document on Canvas for instructions.
 To iterate, you need to:

 1. Fork this repository to your own GitHub account.
 2. Clone the forked repository to your local machine.